Funny Folly Houses

 Check out the fantastic views over 5 counties and find out about the history of Folly Hill, Henry James Pye (of Sing a Song of Sixpence fame), Oliver Cromwell and the very eccentric Lord Berners (the creator of the tower).
 See more on the Faringdon Folly Tower

 The house in the clouds is one of Britain's best known follies and can be found in the beautiful countryside near the village of Thorpeness, north of Aldeburgh, Suffolk.
 Now a holiday letting; people come from far and wide to stay in the property.

 It was built in 1923 as the Thorpeness water tower, disguised as a house to avoid it being an eyesore.
 Originally it was a five storey house underneath the water tank, which itself was hidden by enclosing it in a house-like structure complete with pitched roof.
+We were impressed with the neat room alignment on the corners.
 Later, when Thorpeness was linked to a mains water supply, the tank inside was dismantled and the space turned into additional living accommodation making the folly house you see today.